35-Year-Old Pitcher – Kansas City Royals

 Rauch began the season in 2013 with the Marlins, struggling to a 7.56 ERA in 16.2 innings before being released.
 He then pitched 10 games with better success at Triple-A Norfolk in the Orioles' system...

 Jon Rauch Contract Information:

-Signed a one-year, $1 million contract with the Marlins in February 2013.
+Signed a minor league contract with the Royals in January of 2014.

 To instantly reveal our fantasy analysis of every player – including Jon Rauch – simply subscribe now.

 0 Games: Avg.
 0.0 IP/G

 |Last 60 Days

 Jon Rauch Split Stats (View Full Split Stats)

 |2009 (Multiple Teams)||30||MAJ||ARI/MIN||75||0||70.0||6.30||2.96||2.13||0.77||0.88||74.7%||91.3 MPH||3.60||3.93||.301|

 2013 Stat Review for Jon Rauch As compared to the top 100 relief pitchers in 2013 (min 55 in)